Have your say: Improving pandemic prevention, preparedness and response with a legal instrument

 A new pandemic treaty was a key recommendation of the Independent Panel for Pandemic Preparedness and Response in the wake of the COVID-19 pandemic.
 If successful, a pandemic treaty could better prepare the world for future health emergencies and help ensure that a global health crisis the magnitude of COVID-19 does not occur again.

 Through the INB, WHO Member States have been involved in negotiations since 2022.
 The INB is supported by an INB Bureau comprising six government representatives from each of the six WHO regions.
-In late October 2023, the INB bureau attempted to reflect the balance of Members States’ proposals to date by releasing a ‘proposal for a negotiating text’.(external link)
+In March 2024, the INB Bureau attempted to reflect the balance of Member States’ proposals to date with a text called ‘Revised draft of the negotiating text of the WHO Pandemic Agreement’.
+This text is publicly available here(external link).
+The Bureau had previously released a text in October 2023, that text is still publicly available here(external link).

 For more updates on the negotiations, you can check the INB section on the WHO website(external link).